Pros

 If your internet goes out and you’re already logged into the app, you can still perform a few functions (using the iPad or iPhone version only), such as accepting payments by cash and custom payment methods.
 However, you can’t accept credit card payments, sync orders with inventory, create new products, or import products offline.
 Unless you have a backup connection, this is far from ideal if your internet goes out.

-Usability is Shopify’s hallmark, and for merchants who don’t have the time or the know-how to spend on training, this should be an appealing system.
+Usability is Shopify’s hallmark, and we gave it a near-perfect rating for how easy it is to use.
+For merchants who don’t have the time or the know-how to spend on training, this should be an appealing system.
 You can easily walk yourself through the system and get up and running to accept all forms of payment in a matter of minutes.
 From there, it’s a snap to add customers and import inventory.
-Customization can also be done relatively quickly, and, probably within the first day of use, you can have a POS tailor-made to your specifications.

 The Shopify mobile app, available for Apple and Android devices, is also extremely user-friendly.
 The app allows you to manage your store directly from your mobile device.
 It can handle everything from adding items and uploading photos to altering prices and contacting customers via phone or email.